Welcome To The Danvers Rail Trail

 the mile marker stakes along this section of the trail.

 The current trail at Hobart Street to Maple Street (Route 62).
 Stone dust surface has been applied.
 The bridge to cross Beaver Brook is complete.
-Crossings will be completed, and various wayfaring signs will be installed in July.
+Crossings have been completed at Hobart St and Beaver Park.
+Various wayfaring signs have been installed,

 Phase 1b: Time: TBD

 Maple Street (Route 62) to Nichols Street.
-Due to its proximity to wetlands, preliminary designs for a safe and ADA-compliant trail crossing at Maple St have been presented to Danvers Conservation Commission.
+Due to its proximity to wetlands, preliminary designs for a safe and ADA-compliant trail crossing at Maple St have been presented to and approved by the Danvers Conservation Commission.
 Funding and timing of this crossing still need to be determined.

 Phase 2: Time: TBD